Blatná: Etymology

-The name Blatná is derived from the Old Czech word blata (meaning "marshes").
+The name Blatná is derived from the Old Czech word blata (meaning 'marshes').
 It got its name from the marshlands among which it was founded.

 Geography

 Blatná is located about 18 km north of Strakonice and 48 km southeast of Plzeň.
 It lies in the Blatná Uplands.
-The town is situated on the Lomnice River.
-The territory is rich in fish ponds, built here since the Middle Ages.
+The highest point is at 561 m above sea level.
+The Lomnice River flows through the town.
+The municipal territory is rich in fishponds, built here since the Middle Ages.
+The municipality of Mačkov forms an enclave in the territory of Blatná.

 Climate

 Blatná enjoys an inland version of temperate Oceanic climate (Cfb) with rather balanced temperatures year round.
 Precipitations are vastly in form of rain, totalling 691 mm.
 There are four pronounced seasons with notably cold, dry, and murky winter season, contrasting with much sunnier and wetter warm seasons.
 Average round the clock temperatures in July stays on +17.2 °C and January mean temperatures stays on −2.5 °C. The whole year average is 7.7 °C.